Yukon Recipients of Honours, Decorations, & Medals

 In an article published in January 1898, The Dyea Trail claims that George Adams was the first American to set foot in the Yukon basin, in 1865 - was he really?

-Albrecht, Dr. C. Earl
+Dr. C. Earl Albrecht

 Dr. Albrecht came to Alaska to work in the Matanuska valley farming community that had been established, and went on to become an internationally-known expert on Northern health issues.
-Also see the book

-Banks, Robert Bruce
+Robert Bruce Banks

 A moving collection of letters follow an attempt to earn money during the Klondike rush, which ended in tragedy.